FKW9/attiny-ir-nec-decoder/README.md

 # ATTiny IR NEC Decoder

-Very light-weight & small-size library for ATTiny13/25/45/85 to decode an IR signal with NEC Protocol.
+Very light-weight library for ATTiny13/25/45/85 to decode an IR signal with NEC Protocol.

 ## Features